fbuchinger/jquery.layoutstats/README.md

 # jQuery Layoutstats

-A jQuery plugin to gather layout and typography related statistics from the current web page.
+A jQuery plugin to gather layout and typography related statistics from the current web page. jQuery Layoutstats can be used to efficiently track layout/styling changes in web pages over time (much faster than taking and comparing screenshots).
+Designed to be run with [PhantomJS](http://phantomjs.org/), [Scrapy/Splash](https://github.com/scrapy-plugins/scrapy-splash) or any other [headless browser](https://en.wikipedia.org/wiki/Headless_browser) - see Installation/Usage for details.

 ## Measured Layout Metrics
 ### Sample Output